Analyzing your theme...

 "INNOCENT" is a Koshu wine produced by Yamato Wine, a long-established winery with a long history in Yamanashi Prefecture.

-Not only is the citrus aroma of Koshu brought out through fermentation, but it is also made with a special method blending cuvées aged in old and new French and American oak barrels.
+Not only is the Koshu's citrus aroma brought out through the winemaking process, but the cuvée is also blended after aging in old and new French and American oak barrels, reflecting a meticulous production method.

-The charm of "INNOCENT" is not only its great taste but also its cute and pop label design.
+The charm of "INNOCENT" lies not only in its great taste but also in its cute, pop label design.

-An original label by artist Hisashi Katsuya, who said the word "INNOCENT" in French came to him when drinking the wine, evoking innocence.
+An original label by artist Hisashi Katsuya, who says the word "INNOCENT" in French came to him when drinking the wine.

-This label design was completed by the same person imagining that innocence.
+The label design was completed with the image of innocence in mind by the same person.

-Refreshing aroma and fruity acidity, combined with barrel-derived scents and complexity.
+Refreshing aroma and fruity acidity, complemented by barrel-derived scents and complexity.

-A bottle you want to enjoy slowly in a calm environment, deeply appreciating its deliciousness.
+A bottle to savor slowly in a calm environment, deeply appreciating its deliciousness.

 Yamato Wine "INNOCENT"